ricardopmarinho/simulte/README.md

 Included code at the end of PATH/src/stack/phy/layer/LtePhyUeD2D.cc to send the CAINControlInfo and included CAINControlInfo.h on it

-included code to store sinr value on table at PATH/src/stack/phy/ChannelModels/LteRealisticChannelModel.cc lines 894~904
+included code to store sinr value on table at PATH/src/stack/phy/ChannelModels/LteRealisticChannelModel.cc lines 893~918

-created a type sinrMap and included it on the struct EnbInfo at PATH/src/common/LteCommon.h
+created types sinrMapB and sinrMapW and included it on the struct EnbInfo at PATH/src/common/LteCommon.h

 Included code on PATH/scr/stack/mac/layer/LteMacUeRealisticSD2D.cc::checkRAC (line 441)=>lines 499 to 534